MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Script_Internationalization.md

 ## Long Description

-The PowerShell script internationalization features allow you to better serve users throughout the world by displaying Help and user messages for scripts and functions in the user's UI language.
+The PowerShell script internationalization features allow you to better serve users throughout the world by displaying help and user messages in the user's language.

 The script internationalization features query the UI culture of the operating system during execution, import the appropriate translated text strings, and